noahgibbs/demiurge/CONCEPTS.md

 "boBo" are completely different items because an upper-case and lower-case letter count as different from each other.

-Sometimes you want to declare an object and then have a lot of them.
-Something like a wooden spoon, a low-level slime monster or a player body object may get just one declaration in the World Files for a lot of individual objects in the world.
-Differences in state or appearance can add variation where you need it without requiring giant, bloated World Files with fifteen identical slime monsters that just have a "7" or a "12" after their name.

 Certain items, such as Zones in World Files may be reopened by declaring a Zone with the same name.
 But if so, they aren't two different Zones with the same name.
 Instead, the files declare a